anurat/laravel-thai-tax/README.md

 composer require anurat/laravel-thai-tax
 ```

-After installed, it can be used through facade.
+After installed, it can be used through `ThaiTax` facade.

 ```
 use ThaiTax;